-- preferred email address (or phone number if requesting a call)
+- email address (or phone number if requesting a call back)

 Pacific NW College Credit (PNWCC) is dedicated to helping students get connected to clear, meaningful educational pathways that lead to successful career opportunities.
-Our consortium is sponsored by a partnership with 5+ local colleges and 14+ School Districts (including 2 Skill Centers & more than 50 High Schools)!
+Our consortium is sponsored through our partnership with 5 local colleges, 14+ School Districts, and 2 Skill Centers (over 50 High Schools in all)!

-PNWCC offers high school students the option to earn college credit right at their high school for Career & Technical Education (CTE) classes through the CTE Dual Credit program (a nationwide program formerly known as Tech Prep).
+PNWCC offers high school students the opportunity to earn college credit right at their high school for Career & Technical Education (CTE) classes via the state & nationwide program CTE Dual Credit program (a nationwide program formerly known as Tech Prep).
 CTE Dual Credit recognizes the rigorous and stimulating quality of CTE classes offered in our high schools, rewarding student performance with college credit applicable to professional or technical degree programs at the college, and allowing students to prepare early for a successful future in high demand programs of study that lead to careers with potential - in demand right here in the Pacific Northwest!

 Students who register their eligible high school class(es) with our program have the opportunity to earn both high school and college credit if they successfully complete the high school class(es) with a grade of “B” (3.0) or better.
-The college credit earned is for actual college courses currently being offered at the awarding college; courses that are part of an established program of study leading to a college degree/career.
-At PNWCC, eligible students are sent to our college partners annually for direct transcription - meaning students are transcribed by our partner colleges as if they took the course at the college during summer quarter, the summer immediately following the school year that they've completed the high school class, and students get an actual college transcript.
+The college credit earned is for actual college courses currently offered at the awarding college; courses that are part of an established program of study, leading to a college degree and career options.

-According to the Washington Student Achievement Council, students who earn college credit are more likely to graduate high school, enroll in college, and complete a college degree.
+The Washington Student Achievement Council states that "students who earn college credit are more likely to graduate high school, enroll in college, and complete a college degree."

 - Save time & tuition dollars by getting a head start on fulfilling college degree or certificate requirements

-- Earn college credit for high school classes that lead to careers and programs of study with opportunities beyond high school
+- Earn college credit for classes that lead to careers & programs of study, with opportunities beyond high school

-- Get proof of what you've learned in a college transcript - skills to be productive & successful in the world of work
+- Your college transcript can prove you've learned skills to be productive & successful in the world of work

 - May increase the value of your college or job applications